ztlevi/ML_101/ML_Questions.md

 ![](assets/workflow.png)

+## Weight Initialization

+`W = 0.01 * np.random.randn(D,H)`, where randn samples from a zero mean, unit standard deviation gaussian.
+One problem with the above suggestion is that the distribution of the outputs from a randomly initialized neuron has a variance that grows with the number of inputs.
+It turns out that we can normalize the variance of each neuron’s output to 1 by scaling its weight vector by the square root of its fan-in (i.e. its number of inputs). `w = np.random.randn(n) / sqrt(n)`, where n is the number of its inputs.

+In practice, the current recommendation is to use ReLU units and use the `w = np.random.randn(n) * sqrt(2.0/n)`.

 ## Normalization

 Normalization： refers to normalizing the data dimensions so that they are of approximately the same scale.
 One is to divide each dimension by its standard deviation, once it has been zero-centered: `(X /= np.std(X, axis = 0))`.
 Another form of this preprocessing normalizes each dimension so that the min and max along the dimension is -1 and 1 respectively.